slotThe/slotThe.github.io/posts/weighted-colimits.md

       those kinds of technicalities for the purposes of this post.

 [^5]: I mostly follow Trimble and the nLab here.
 A more explicit
-      description (in the case of limits, but it should be easy enough to dualise) is given, for example, in [Category Theory in Context][riehl:ct], Theorem 3.2.13.
+      description—in the case of limits—is given, for example, in Riehl's [Category Theory in Context][riehl:ct], Theorem 3.2.13.

 [^7]: The one-element set $\{\star\}$ is the terminal object in
       $\mathsf{Set}$, hence by definition there is exactly one arrow from